RupeshKashyap/Junit-5-demo/README.md

 # Importent point
 1. for evey  test case junit-5 crete new instacce so don't create class member valiabe and avoid the order of taes case execution
 2. Test Life cycle : - lifecucle hooks
-	a. @BeforeAll :- Executing before any thing will execute, before even class instacce created , that means we can call only static method
+	a. @BeforeAll :- Executing before any thing will execute, before even class instacce created , that means we can call only static method (Note it will work  if you are creatig only single instace for the class )
 	b. @AfterAll :- method will call after the last test case
 	c. @BeforeEach :- method will ececute before ececute every test cases
 	d. @AfterEach :- method will ececute after ececute every test cases
+3. @TestInstance(TestInstance.Lifecycle.PER_CLASS)	:- create only one instacce per class (changing default instance behavior )